 The Board agreed with Plaintiff that the word OLÉ is the dominant element of Defendant's OLÉ & Design mark, and it therefore found that mark to be legally identical to Plaintiff's pleaded mark.
 The Board pointed out for the umpteenth time that when the involved marks are legally identical, a lesser degree of similarity between the goods is necessary to support a finding of likelihood of confusion.

 The goods of both parties are dairy-based beverages.
 In fact, Defendant once sold packaged horchata and horchata concentrate, thus demonstrating that both horchata and yogurt-based beverages may emanate from a single source.
 Thus this du Pont factor favored Plaintiff.
 There are no restrictions on trade channels in the pleaded registration or in Defendant's application or registration, and so the Board must presume that these goods travel in all appropriate channels of trade for such goods.
 Defendant acknowledged that its yogurt-based beverages may be sold in some of the same outlets as Plaintiff's goods.
 In addition, the goods may be sold to the same classes of consumers, including the general public.
 Therefore this du Pont factor favored Plaintiff.

 The involved goods are relatively inexpensive and maybe purchased on impulse.
 This du Pont factor also favored Plaintiff.

-The Board therefore found a likelihood of confusion and its sustained Plaintiff's opposition and its petition for partial cancellation.
+The Board therefore found a likelihood of confusion and it sustained Plaintiff's opposition and granted its petition for partial cancellation.

 Read comments and post your comment here.